Tri Nguyen. An artist from elsewhere.

 Tri has just released his latest album “Beyond Borders” in 2017, where his music reaches out even further to new sounds and musical universes.
 The Vietnamese Zither once again appears in unexpected fusions such as with Corsican Polyphonic Singers,Scottish Bagpipes etc.

-Beyond Borders was selected for the first ballot Grammy Awards 2018.
+Beyond Borders was selected for the first ballot Grammy Awards 2018 and is nominated for the finals in World Beat Category to the 2018 IMA (Independent Music Awards).
 Since 2016, Tri is voting member of the Academy Awards/NARAS